 The Impact on the Workplace:

-- Poor employee wellbeing affects more than insurance costs; it impacts engagement, productivity, and performance.
+- Poor employee well-being affects more than insurance costs; it impacts engagement, productivity, and performance.

 - A surprising statistic from Gallup shows only 60% of U.S. employees are aware of their company’s wellness program, with a mere 40% participating.

-- Employers play a crucial role in supporting employees’ wellbeing during work hours, offering mental health support, financial wellness advice, and more, to foster a holistic approach to health.
+- Employers play a crucial role in supporting employees’ well-being during work hours, offering mental health support, financial wellness advice, and more to foster a holistic approach to health.

 Practical Tips for Enhancing Wellness